Brainrot is a slang term used to describe the modern mental health phenomenon of the fatigue and burnout caused by consuming too much digital media.

 Is brainrot a real condition?

-While it’s not an official, clinical diagnosis, brainrot is a real cognitive and emotional challenge that stems from overusing the internet.
+While it’s not an official clinical diagnosis, brainrot reflects a real cognitive and emotional challenge tied to digital overload.

 Can brainrot be reversed?